enthought/traits/enthought/traits/doc/tutorials/traits_2.1/traits_ui/editors/tabular_editor/tabular_editor.rst

     The default value is the empty string, but you will normally need to assign a different (default) value.

+format = Str( '%s' )
+    The default Python formatting string for a column item.

+    The default value is *'%s'* which will simply convert the column item to a displayable string value.

 text = Property
     The text to display for the column item.